kyledross/ifr-1_plugin/documentation/aircraft_configs.md

 - **For Buttons**: `short-press`, `long-press`

 ### Action Types
-There are three types of actions you can trigger:
+There are three types of actions you can trigger within the `actions` array:

 #### 1. `command`
 Executes a standard X-Plane command.